raytopianprojects/panda3d-docs/distribution/building-for-the-web.rst

 Overview
 --------
- Compiling Panda3D for WebGL

-Contents

-1  Building for the Web

-  1.1  Requirements
-  1.2  Compiling Panda3D
-  1.3  Compiling the demos
-  1.4  Troubleshooting
-  1.5  Suggested Modifications
-2  Best Practices

-  2.1  Enable gzip compression
-  2.2  Limit HTTP requests
-  2.3  Loading Textures
-3  Supplemental Modules

-  3.1  Including the modules
-  3.2  Interacting with JavaScript APIs
-  3.3  Asynchronous Loading
-  3.4  Asyncify
-Building for the Web

-The Panda3D WebGL port is an attempt to get Panda3D to run in the browser without a plug-in.
-It does this by using emscripten to compile the Panda3D and Python libraries to WebAssembly, a binary intermediate language which can be JIT-compiled by modern browsers and executed by their JavaScript virtual machine.
+Panda3D is able to run on the web using emscripten to compile the Panda3D and Python libraries to WebAssembly, a binary intermediate language which can be JIT-compiled by modern browsers and executed by their JavaScript virtual machine.

-This is a small guide explaining how to use the WebGL port to compile a Panda3D application for the web.
-Requirements

 The instructions assume you are on Linux or a UNIX OS.
-Other operating systems may work, but I have not tested them.
+Windows will be added later.

 You need to be prepared to deal with build systems, as well as have some basic knowledge of C to be able to adjust the code that bootstraps the application.